 |University of Utah||External Academic||Commercial|

-Sample submission is extracted DNA minimum 10uL at 10ng/uL per sample.
+Sample submission is extracted DNA minimum 10uL at 10ng/uL per sample in a 1.5mL tube.

 The runs are done on a as needed basis right now but not usually more than once a week.